tindandelion/rust-bittorrent-client/_posts/2025-11-29-better-logging-with-tracing.md

 [2m2025-12-02T06:23:42.082875Z[0m [34mDEBUG[0m [2mbt_client::downloader::file_downloader[0m[2m:[0m Downloaded piece [3mpiece_index[0m[2m=[0m2679 [3mduration_ms[0m[2m=[0m453
 [2m2025-12-02T06:23:42.082961Z[0m [32m INFO[0m [2mmain[0m[2m:[0m Received entire file [3mfile_bytes[0m[2m=[0m"455208000000909000000000000000000000000000000000000000000000000033edfa8ed5bc007cfbfc6631db6631c96653665106578edd8ec552be007cbf0006b90001f3a5ea4b06000052b441bbaa5531c930f6f9cd13721681fb55aa751083e101740b66c706f306b442eb15eb0231c95a51b408cd135b0fb6c6405083e1" [3mfile_size[0m[2m=[0m702545920 [3mdownload_duration[0m[2m=[0m"145.22s"
 ```

+It's quite verbose, but at the same time that's the kind of a log file I'd expect to see from a production application.
+We're still not seeing the full picture in the log, though.
+In the end, I'd like be able to see the detailed information about TCP communication in the log: what messages get passed around over the TCP connection.
+I'll leave it to the future, though: as I extend the functionality of the client, I'll add more tracing to the relevant parts in the code.

 <script type="module">
     import { AnsiUp } from 'https://cdn.jsdelivr.net/npm/ansi_up@6.0.2/ansi_up.min.js';